Our Services

 Published on: 2/4/2026

-Key steps for seniors to prevent progression to type 2 diabetes include improving insulin resistance with consistent movement, balanced meals that pair slower carbs with protein and healthy fats, modest reduction of abdominal fat when safe, better sleep and stress management, medication review with a clinician, and regular checks like fasting glucose and A1c.
-Insulin resistance is common but often reversible, and early action can reduce risks for heart disease, fatty liver, and cognitive decline.
-There are several factors to consider, including subtle early symptoms and red flags that need prompt care, and the specifics can affect your next steps; see below for details on practical exercises, food choices, safe goals, and when to speak to a doctor.
+Seniors can prevent progression to type 2 diabetes by addressing insulin resistance through consistent daily movement, balanced meals that pair slow-digesting carbs with protein and healthy fats, safe reduction of abdominal fat, better sleep, stress management, medication review with a clinician, and routine fasting glucose and A1c testing.
+Insulin resistance is common but often reversible, and early action lowers the risk of heart disease, fatty liver, and cognitive decline.

 This article explains what insulin resistance is, why it becomes more common in older adults, and what you can realistically do to protect your metabolic health.